-Each chapter has been thoroughly updated to include new developments in scholarship.
-Highlights to the revision include the following:
+Each chapter has been updated to include new developments in scholarship.
+Highlights to the revision include the following.

 CHAPTER 1 alerts students to the importance and necessity of intercultural communication in the 21st century.
 An argument presented here is that modern technology has decentralized information.
-This means that billions of people across the planet now have access to information that was not available to them only a few years ago.
+This means that billions of people across the planet now have access to information not available to them only a few years ago.
 Such information empowers them.
-In addition, the most current data from the U.S. Census Bureau are reviewed, which point to the growing diversity of the U.S. population.
+The most current data from the U.S. Census Bureau are reviewed, which point to the growing diversity of the U.S. population.
 The chapter continues with extended discussions about the nature of human communication and culture.
 While reading Chapter 1, students can complete and score the Personal Report of Communication Apprehension, the Generalized Ethnocentrism Scale, and the Personal Report of Intercultural Communication Apprehension.
-The chapter continues with a delineation of five fundamental assumptions of intercultural communication competence.
+The chapter continues with a delineation of five fundamental assumptions of intercultural communication.
+At the close of Chapter 1 is an introduction to intercultural communication competence.
 Here, students can complete the Intercultural Communication Competence Scale.
-The new Student Voices Across Cultures profile in this chapter presents a young woman's experiences with cultural differences while studying abroad in Italy.
+The Student Voices Across Cultures profile in this chapter presents a young woman's experiences with cultural differences while studying abroad in Italy.

 In CHAPTER 2, culture is defined as an accumulated pattern of values, beliefs, and behaviors shared by an identifiable group of people with a common history and verbal and nonverbal code system.
 The outer circle of the contextual model of intercultural communication represents the cultural context.
 This is the largest circle because culture permeates every aspect of the communicative exchange, even the physical geography.

 All communicative exchanges between persons occur within some cultural context.
 The cultural context is the focus of Chapter 2.
 Well-recognized topics such as individualism-collectivism, high-low context, weak-strong uncertainty avoidance, value orientations, and small-large power distance are discussed.
+A new section on long term-short term orientation as one of the fundamental dimensions of cultural variability has been added to this edition.
 Self-report scales measuring each of these topics are included in the chapter, including a scale that measures vertical and horizontal individualism and collectivism.
 Although most textbooks present individualism and collectivism as opposite dimensions of cultural variability, they are not mutually exclusive; that is, they can coexist within a person of any culture.
-However, there is an argument that both individualistic and collectivistic ideals serve the self, or are pancultural.
+However, there is an argument that both individualistic and collectivistic ideals serve the self or are pancultural.
 The discussion of the pancultural self has been updated and extended.
-Two Student Voices Across Cultures profiles are included in this chapter: one from a Chinese student who discusses collectivism in China, and the other from a Saudi Arabian student who explains power distance in his family.
+Two Student Voices Across Cultures profiles are included in this chapter: one from a young professional from Abu Dhabi who discusses her individualistic tendencies in a collectivistic culture and the other from a Saudi Arabian student who explains power distance in his family.